mist64/cbmbus_doc/2 Bus Arbitration.md

 ### Missing Features

 There is one unsupported entry in the table above: The command code of '`000`' has a sub-code in bits 0-4, specifying a global command to all devices.
-They control features like the handling of `SRQ` Service Requests and multiple controller support.
-Commodore computers do not support any of these features, but on a PET/CBM with IEEE-488 layers 1 and 2, support could be added in software.
+These control features like the handling of "`SRQ`" Service Requests and multiple controller support.
+Commodore computers do not support any of these features, but on a PET/CBM with a physical IEEE-488 port, support could be added in software.

 ## KERNAL API

 The KERNAL operating system of all Commodore 8 bit computers since the VIC-20 (i.e. also the C64/C128/C65, the Plus/4 Series and the CBM-II) supports two sets of APIs to talk to devices on the Commodore Peripheral Bus.
+The built-in BASIC interpreter also has instructions to handle the bus.

 ### IEEE API